markni/bootstrap-sass-no-js/README.md

 This fork is modified from the offical repo to suit such a need.

-Primiarly aim to be an alternative choice of `sass-bootstrap` bower package which included in many Yeoman generators.
+Primiarly aim to be an alternative choice of `sass-bootstrap` bower package which included in many Yeoman generators for JS developers.

-Included a minial Grunt file to build from scss to css.
+Included a minimal Grunt file to build from scss to css.

 The original ruby files are not modifed, but not tested.